evilcyber.com

 When reigning world swimming champion Alexander Dale Oen died of heart failure in late April, the athletic world was in shock: what could have killed a 26 year old, superfit man?

 Six weeks and an autopsy later the answer was that he had been trying to keep his body under control.
-Last winter Oen had complained about headaches and neck pain and in order to combat them went to use 13 drugs, among them the anti-inflammatories Naproxen, Etodolac and Indometacin, each one already quite potent by itself.
+Last winter Oen had complained about headaches and neck pain and in order to combat them went to use 13 drugs, among them the anti-inflammatories Naproxen, Etodolac and Indometacin.
+Each one is already quite potent by itself.
 I have no idea how apparent his condition was, but it stands out that right after his unfortunate death, his team’s doctor proclaimed that Oen “was not on any medications”.

 Not Just In Professional Sports